 The fundamental purpose of our mixing machines is to ensure the silicone base, colour pigments, additives and any other ingredients are blended and mixed together as efficiently as possible.
 If you get it wrong at this stage, then the rest of the processing stages are most likely to have issues.

 Once mixed, the new silicone compound is now ready to undergo its transformation from a simple silicone compound to a fixed silicone rubber product – enter the conversion machines!
 These are the machines that convert the compound into many different formats such as sheets, rolls, strips, tubes, profiles and sections.

 Calendering is Silicone Engineering’s specialty and we have been experts in this field for over 40 years.
 In its simplest form, it is the process of making silicone compound into sheets and rolls by using a calender(s).
 The calender is a series of large rollers (bowls) which can be set close together to pre-form sheeting products.
 Once set to the correct width and thickness the sheeting then comes off the bowls and onto a curing belt which transports it to a pre-cure oven set at high temperature.
-As the sheeting travels down the curing line and into the heat of the oven, a process of chemical cross linking occurs activated by heat which sets the sheet in a fixed shape, in this case a silicone sheet and/or rolls.
+As the sheeting travels down the curing line and into the heat of the oven, a process of chemical cross linking occurs activated by heat which sets the sheet in a fixed shape, in this case a silicone sheet or roll.

 You can watch the full process here:

 Silicone compound is fed into the extruder which is essentially an Archimedes screw inside the fitting barrel.
 The extruder is designed to place the silicone under great pressure which expels all air from the compound before being forced through a shaped die according to the required shape needed.
 The same process as sheeting is used to set the extrusion to a fixed product by the introduction of heat, firstly by a pre-cure then a post cure once it is set.

 suraSil™ Solid Silicone Extrusions for Food and Beverage Applications